Shahzuby/GensynAI-Docker-Guide/README.md

-# rl-swarm Setup & Usage Guide
+# rl-swarm docker Setup

 Welcome to the **rl-swarm** project!
-This guide covers how to set up the project, replace your old swarm key, run the node safely with screen or as a background process, and troubleshoot common issues.
+This guide covers how to set up the projectwith docker and replace your old swarm key, run the node safely with screen or as a background process, and troubleshoot common issues.

 ---